huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 git push -u origin a-descriptive-name-for-my-changes
 ```

 4. Once you are satisfied, go to the webpage of your fork on GitHub.
 Click on "Pull request".
-Make sure to add the GitHub handle of [name of teacher] as
+Make sure to add the GitHub handle of patrick as
-reviewer, so that [name of teacher] gets notified for future changes.
+reviewer, so that patrick gets notified for future changes.

 5. Change the PR into a draft by clicking on "Convert to draft" on the right of the GitHub pull request web page.